txpipe/griffin/README.md

   ```bash
   ./target/release/griffin-solochain-node --chain local --port 30333 --rpc-port 9945 --rpc-methods Unsafe --alice
   ```

+If you get a `NetworkKeyNotFound` error, you can run once `./target/release/griffin-solochain-node` and then re-run the previous command.

 2. At the start, the node will signal its identity,

   ```